h1777/3proxy-rhel/README.md

 **HOW TO :**

-Install nano, wget and gcc make:
+Install nano, wget and gcc make: (but also make sure you have 'tar' installed)

     sudo yum install nano && yum install wget && yum -y install gcc make